 blueCheck icon

 The standard bike often has a simple design.
-It’s a rider favorite because it can serve various purposes.
+It's popular because it works for many different riding styles.
 You can fit luggage, a different seat or a tank bag.
-It has a seat height that is usually in the shorter or middle range.
-That means, almost everyone, no matter body type, can sit comfortably on it.
+The seat height falls in the shorter to midrange.
+That means almost everyone, no matter their body type, can sit comfortably on it.

 Touring